qcliu0/Uncertainty_Quantification_Marmousi_Example/README.md

 The initModel folder contains the init models, used for prior samplings.

 The invertedModel folder contains the inverted models, used for posterior sampling.

+Note that the Misfit functions in SRVM_part1 were obtained 6 months ago.

+For the newest comparion of data misfit functions, please find data_misfit.png within this folder.